Pixpipe/pixbincodec/readme.md

-# PixBin codec
-To encode data into an ArrayBuffer that uses the PixBin format.

 # The PixBin format
-The PixBin format is a simple way to serialize Javascript object into a binary ArrayBuffer and, eventually, into a file you can save on your computer.
-Originally it was created so that [Pixpipejs](https://github.com/Pixpipe/pixpipejs) can save a state of a piece of data and late, be injected agin into a pipeline for further processing.
-In the context of Pixpipejs, this piece of data could be an Image2D, an Image3D, a LineString, etc. In the end, it's just a Javascript Object!
+The PixBin format is a simple way to serialize Javascript/JSON objects as well as low-level buffers into a single binary buffer file you can save on your computer.
+Originally it was created so that [Pixpipejs](https://github.com/Pixpipe/pixpipejs) can savea piece of data and that could later be reinjected into another pipeline for further processing.
+In the context of Pixpipejs, this piece of data could be an `Image2D`, an `Image3D`, a `LineString`, etc. In the end, it's just Javascript/JSON Objects and a low level buffers!

+The first use-case is in Pixpipejs/Javascript but the PixBin format can be created and decoded with other languages.
+As an examplem we also have [Python codec](https://github.com/Pixpipe/pyxbincodec).

+# Again a new file format??
+That's right.
+At first, we wanted to use the *NIfTI* format to encode Pixpipe outputs but the browser-side Javascript context implyed to write a NIfTI encoder from scratch, which can be cumbersome.
+In addition, NIfTI is not multimodality, cannot store extensive metadata and cannot deal with internal buffer compression.

 To learn more about the PixBin format, read this [in-depth description](pixbinformat.md).